 Forest disease and pest infestationsWarmer temperatures are also expected to expand the ranges and enhance the survival rates of forest pests such as the spruce budworm and the mountain pine beetle.

 Infestations of the mountain pine beetle are normally controlled by intense cold snaps in the winter, but warmer winters have been one factor enabling the infestation to grow into an epidemic in British Columbia's Interior forests.
-Over the next 10 years 80 per cent of B.C.'s mature pine forest is expected to be lost due to the infestation of the mountain pine beetle.
+Over 50% of B.C.'s commercially valuable pine timber has already been lost due to the infestation of the mountain pine beetle.